Mount Carmel National Park: Mandatory Palestine

 Sawer accepted Ruppin's ideas, suggesting the Nahal Lotem area on the western slopes of the Carmel, and conditioned the implementation of the program only on government and not private land so as not to have to compensate landowners for private areas.
 The project was designed by Richard Kauffmann who suggested instead the large areas south of Haifa.
-In the end, however, Ruffin's original idea was not realized due to budgetary reasons.
+In the end, however, Ruffin's original idea was not realized because of budgetary reasons.

 There were many challenges to the idea of making the Carmel as an open green space.
 In addition to the threat of logging, shepherds used the mountain as a pasture zone for intensive grazing.
 At the same time, various developers were looking for scenic areas in which to build new neighborhoods and communities.
-In Haifa, new neighborhoods were built on green areas of the mountain, such as Ahuza, built in the 1920s.
+In Haifa, neighborhoods were built on green areas of the mountain, such as Ahuza, built in the 1920s.
 Other initiatives (some at the encouragement of national institutions) were the "Carmel Forest" development by the Carmel Investments company under the direction of Joseph Levy and George Hertz-Shikmoni for the construction of a settlement on the southern ridge of the mountain.
 In 1934, they purchased an area of 600 hectares.
-Another initiative was an effort of the ILDC in the late thirties to establish a residential neighborhood called "Summit of Mount Carmel" south of what is today the University of Haifa.
+Another initiative was an effort of the ILDC in the late 1930s to establish a residential neighborhood called "Summit of Mount Carmel" south of what is today the University of Haifa.
 The program consisting of 300 hectares was approved in 1941.
-Another threat to the Carmel were a number of quarries that had sprung up on the mountain, the largest being that of Nesher Israel Cement Enterprises.
-During this time roads were paved for construction and quarrying.
+Another threat to the Carmel were quarries that had sprung up on the mountain, the largest being that of Nesher Israel Cement Enterprises, where roads were paved for construction and quarrying.